Skip to main content

 We are committed to continuously improving our energy-efficiency and reducing the impact of our energy use.

-2. When selecting heating/cooling systems for new builds and refurbishments we adopt the Royal Institute of Chartered Surveyors (RICS) standard of SKA rating, SKA rating is an environmental assessment method, benchmark and standard for non-domestic fit-outs.
+2. When selecting heating/cooling systems for Purpose Builds and Refurbishments we partner with Vendors and Contractors that adopt the Royal Institute of Chartered Surveyors (RICS) standard of SKA rating.
+SKA rating is an environmental assessment method, benchmark and standard for non-domestic fit-outs.
 It is a set of sustainability good practice criteria to help select the most appropriate equipment for installation and performance.

-3. For new builds and refurbishments/replacements the lighting we install is low energy LED fittings.
+3. For Purpose Builds and Refurbishments/replacements the lighting we install is low energy LED fittings.
 In addition, all lighting has passive infrared (PIR) sensors with timing switches.

 4. With a strategic refresh policy in place for all student and staff devices, we ensure we regularly replace older, less energy-efficient technology.
 Energy efficiency is one of the key features considered when reviewing devices.
 Devices are installed with a ‘sleep time’ set at group policy level ensuring it is maintained on all devices.